County Fight Contested

 The Fight

-Hamilton County (Chattanooga) entered a 287(g) jail enforcement model agreement with ICE in early 2025.
+Hamilton County (Chattanooga) entered a 287(g) Jail Enforcement Model agreement with ICE in March 2025.
 The program has been active, transferring 117 people to ICE detention by May 2025 and arresting over 500 people with unauthorized or unknown citizenship status in 2025.
+May–October 2025 transfers totaled 159, a 47% uptick over the first four months of Trump’s second term.
 However, Sheriff Austin Garrett declined an ICE request to designate 60 beds for transit detainees at the Hamilton County Jail.

 Key Details